Yadav-Ishika/MTRS-Movie-Ticket-Reservation-System/README.md

 # Support
 Contact me at :-
-1. LinkedIn Account : www.linkedin.com/in/rayyan-ashraf-71117b249
+1. LinkedIn Account : www.linkedin.com/in/ishika-yadav-86839127a
-2. Instagram Account : @etsrayy
-3. Email At : ryshashraf@gmail.com
+2. Email At : ishikaa.connect@gmail.com

 # Changelog
 1. Currently working on 3rd point of Contributing section.